|

 Johann Canseir.
 As

-This is most likely due to the general illiteracy
+the old records due to the general illiteracy

 out spelling based on the spoken word alone. |